 You don’t have to provide assisted digital support for users who:

 - work in the public sector and use your service as part of their work (including contractors)

-- are not British citizens and are overseas
+- are overseas and not British citizens

 Services where no users need support

 If you think your service has no users who need assisted digital support, you need to be able to explain how your user research and testing support this.

 Added low trust, self-confidence and motivation to list of reasons users may need assisted digital support.